Susan Mackinnon

-Susan Mackinnon (born c.
+Susan E. Mackinnon (born c.
 1950) is a Canadian plastic and reconstructive surgeon who is a pioneer in the field of peripheral nerve transfer and regeneration.
 She performed the world's first nerve allotransplantation in 1988.
 She is a past president of the American Association of Plastic Surgeons, the Plastic Surgery Research Council, and the American Association of Hand Surgery.
 As of 2022, she is the Minot Packer Fryer Professor of Plastic Surgery at Washington University School of Medicine in St. Louis, United States.

 Early life and education

 Mackinnon was born in Campbellton, New Brunswick, Canada.
 She was one of two children, with a younger sister.
 Her father was a civil engineer, and the family lived in various locations depending on the projects he was involved with, including Toronto's Pearson Airport and Toronto's art museum.
 Mackinnon's mother also had a college degree, leading to high expectations for both Susan and her sister.
 Early on, Mackinnon had planned to be a history teacher, but her history teacher dissuaded her.
 After explaining the importance of going into something practical, and history not being that, Mackinnon decided that taking care of sick people was practical, and moved towards a career in medicine.

 After high school, Mackinnon started university at Queens University in Kingston, Ontario, Canada in 1969 where she was in an accelerated pre-medical program.
 She complete two years of pre-medical education and then entered directly into the Queens University Medical School to complete both her undergraduate degree and medical school in a total of 6 years.
 Mackinnon met her future husband, G. Alexander Patterson in the accelerated med school program.
 Mackinnon and Patterson married in 1972 and by the end of medical school in 1975, Mackinnon was 9 months pregnant with her first child.
 Though she had been planning to pursue a career in neurology, she pivoted towards general surgery, completing a general surgery residency at Queens University until 1978.

 Mackinnon then moved to Toronto to complete the rest of her residency training in plastic surgery at the University of Toronto Medical School, where she developed an interest in microsurgery and tissue transplantation.
 After her residency, she completed her fellowship training in neurosurgery at the University of Toronto in 1981 and then completed another year-long fellowship training experience in hand surgery at the Raymond Curtis Hand Center at the Union Memorial Hospital in Baltimore, Maryland.